 Audiobooks vs Podcasts vs Courses: Which Is Better for Learning?

 All three formats can support learning and personal growth.
-They just do it in very different ways, and choosing the “best” one usually has less to do with motivation and more to do with how your brain actually works.
+They just do it in very different ways, and choosing the “best” one has less to do with motivation and energy level, with how your brain actually works.

 Let’s break it down without pretending there’s a universal answer.